netxms/netxms-doc/admin/server-management.rst

 ===============================

 NetXMS does not provide horizontal scalability for server.
 But there is option to exchange with events between servers.
-Information about configuration can be found there: :ref:`forward_events`
+Information about configuration can be found there: :ref:`forward_events`.
+Event forward does not work with zones.

 netxmsd commandline options
 ===========================